GaelTouquet/particle_flow_calibration/README.md

 Programs developped during my internship at the IPNL.
-For more details on the programms see [my report](https://github.com/sniang/rapport-de-stage-M2/raw/master/main.pdf).
+For more details on the programs see [my report](https://github.com/sniang/rapport-de-stage-M2/raw/master/main.pdf).

 # How does it works
 For the particles flow, we need to know the energies of the particles thanks to the hadronic calorimeter and electromagnetic calorimeter.
-We use simulated particles to creates models to obtains a calibrated energy thanks to simulated particles.
+We use simulated particles to create models to obtains a calibrated energy thanks to simulated particles.

 ![3D plots](img_index/3Dplots.png)

 ## Root file to python
 First of all you have to install [ROOT](https://root.cern.ch).

-After, if you have a root file with simulated particles, you have to convert them in a python file understandable by the program.
+After, if you have Root files with simulated particles, you have to convert them in binary files understandable by the program.

 For this you have to use the program '`convertRootFile.py`'